zapier/visual-builder/docs/_build/fields/add-fields.md

 - **Key**: A unique identifier for the field, without spaces, ideally with the same key as your API, such as `first_name`.
 - **Label**: A user friendly name for the field, such as `First Name`.
 - **Help Text**: (optional) A 20 character or longer description that appears under the field label, with [Markdown](https://zapier.com/blog/beginner-ultimate-guide-markdown/) formatting.
+Do not include redundant help text in input fields that repeats the name of the field.
+Use field help text to tell users what to do, for example "Choose the directory to watch for new files".
+Always use active voice.
 - **Type**: From the dropdown menu, select type of data you want user's to enter.
 Learn more in [field definitions and types](https://platform.zapier.com/build/field-definitions):
     - String
     - Text